mlflow/mlflow-export-import/tests/databricks/README.md

 ### Cluster

-Since each test invokes a remote Databricks job, using a job cluster for each test would be very slow since you would need to spin up a cluster for each test.
+Since each test laynches a remote Databricks job, using a job cluster for each test would be very slow since you would need to spin up a cluster for each test.
-Therefore, an interactive cluster is used for the test session.
+Therefore, the test session uses one cluster for the entire session.
+It can be a new cluster or an existing cluster - see below.

 The `cluster` attribute is a polymorphic attribute that has two possible values: